 The Use of a Seclusion Room: The use of a welcoming looking seclusion room needs to be planned carefully around the needs of the young person.
-It should not be seen as a negative sanction but as a place of safety that allows the pupil to manage their own behaviour in a quiet place.
+There are times when children need access to a quiet and calm space.
+A Quiet Room is a sensory-controlled calming area.
+The purpose of a Quiet Room is not exclusion or 2 punishment.
+Rather, it is a space to help children to calm down and to begin to use self regulation skills.
 Staff will be with the pupil at all times.
 Under no circumstances will any young person be locked in a room by themselves.
-The use of the seclusion room will only be used in exceptional circumstances to ensure the health and safety of pupils and staff and must be agreed by the SLT.
+The use of the Quiet room will only be used in those circumstances to ensure the health and safety of pupils and staff and must be agreed by the SLT.
 Its use for any individual young person is reviewed regularly to ensure that its use does not actually lead to further negative responses but helps the young person manage their own emotions in a safe manner.

 Where a pupil uses the Quiet Room and the door is closed then this must be recorded on a Withdrawal Support form and the pupil's behaviour/response documented every 5 minutes until the door is opened or a member of staff enters the Quiet room.
 The door has a window for staff to closely supervise pupils and communication can continue if appropriate.
 The door must remain unlocked at all times and a timer is available to support in the monitoring of time and behaviours.
 The Quiet room also have a variety of sensory and calming resources available that the pupils may access to self regulate and calm.
 E.g bean bags, blankets, fidget toys.
+At Fox Wood pupils also have access to the 'Calm Zone' a similar quiet area with reduced stimuliation offering a calming space which includes, projector lights as required, calming music, bean bags, fidget toys etc to support self-regulation.